 If your property is leasehold, you will need to check your lease to make sure that pets are allowed.
 If they are, then you should be entitled to let to tenants with pets.

 If the lease prohibits pets, then you will need to get your lease changed first.
 You could have a word with your freeholder about this.
 If the property is in a large block of flats, getting the lease changed will be difficult, as the other leaseholders will have to be consulted.

-If there are only a few other leaseholders though, particularly if you all also own part of the freehold, you may be able to get agreement, in which case you would need to get a solicitor to deal with the amendments to the leases (note – this is not something we can do at Landlord Law although Anthony Gold who provide our Telephone Advice service would be able to help).
+If there are only a few other leaseholders though, particularly if you all also own part of the freehold, you may be able to get agreement, in which case you would need to get a solicitor to deal with the amendments to the leases (note – this is not something we can do at Landlord Law although the solicitors who provide our Telephone Advice service would be able to help).